ibawt/foosball-ladder/guide/starting_guide.md

   ```
   $ rails generate batman:app
   ```

+  All of the batman.js files will be `app/assets/batman`.
+For the context of these tutorials, make sure you look there first.
+There will be other javascript in `app/assets/javascripts` but those are the rails defaults.

   Ok, now we have some javascript in there!
 We will be using `coffee-script`, which many find easier than dealing with `javascript` ( myself included.)